-a sufficient number of power plants to drive down the unit cost.
 In this way it will be possible to address one of the two principal reasons that nuclear power plants are now expensive to construct in the United States.
 I refer to the fact that the time and cost required for construction of a nuclear power plant remains high if each new plant has a new design.
 In contrast, after the oil embargo of 1973 France made a policy decision to select one design from then-available technology to produce a fleet of reactors.
 They constructed these reactors in about 15 years.
-As a result their electricity prices are about half those in neighboring Germany.
+As a result their electricity prices are about half those in neighboring Germany and several other produces and the produce of the produce many.
 In addition, unlike Germany and several other European nations, they have much less concern about Russia's potentially fickle willingness to provide fossil fuels.